turgu1/esp32-oberon-compiler/README.md

 ### OBNC

 The OBNC Oberon-07 version 0.16.1 is used to build this compiler.
 The author is using it on both Linux and MacOs platforms without any major issue.
-It must be built using the following commands and option (after having changed current directory to obnc):
+It must be built using the following commands and option (after having changed current directory to OBNC):

 ```
 $ ./build --c-real-type=float